-My advice would be to follow the system and principles (if you stick to the rules you are allowed in, if you breach them you are thrown out) and then engage in talks and work with them.
-It was the same with Basque Country and Freedom organisation (ETA); the Spanish government will not deal with them until they stop the violence.
-This experience is echoed throughout the whole world; if you go out and kill all the terrorists, their sons and daughters are the next generation so you will not solve the problem.
+My advice would be to follow the system, the principles, if you stick to the rules you are allowed in, if you breach them you are thrown out, then engage in talks and work for them.
+It was the same with ETA, the Spanish government won't deal with you until you stop.
+This is the experience in the whole world, if you go out and kill all the terrorist, their sons and daughters are the next generation.
+You don't solve the problem.
 The British made that mistake from the year 1100.
-In the case of Sri Lanka, all insurgents were killed.
-But their sons and daughters will come back and continue the fight.
-The IRA was on the Irish, European and US terrorist list during negotiations until the end.
-I went to the Americans and convinced them to allow Sinn Féin, Gerry Adams and others, to travel to the US.
-The State Department said they were terrorists and that they would never change and that they were mad.
+In only one case, Sri Lanka, were they all killed.
+But their sons and daughters will come back.
+The IRA was on terrorist list, on the Irish and the European and the US list, on every list.
+Also during negotiations until the end.
+I went to the Americans and convinced them to allow Sinn Féin to travel, Gerry Adams and others.
+The State Department said they were terrorists, they will never change, they are mad.

-Participant: During the process were there moments when you had real difficulty making decisions?
+Participant 4: During the process, were there moments when you had real difficulty when you were making decisions?
 What is the most difficult point as a decision-maker?
-We do not have negotiations yet.
-How did you make the first definitions?
-How did you set up the first demands?
-How did you establish a first kind of trust?
+We don't have negotiations yet.
+How did you make the first definitions, how did you see the first demands, how did you establish a first kind of trust?

-Bertie Ahern: Most of our early contact with paramilitary organisation was private.
-Most was done with a small group of people who were assigned to meet with them privately.
-Some of the early meetings were organised by religious people on both sides with no media in secret.
-The locations were secret and there were no reports out of it.
+Bertie Ahern: Most of our early contacts with paramilitary organisation were private.
+Most was done by small group of people who were assigned to meet with them privately.
+Some of the early meeting were organised by religious people on both sides.
+No media.
+Secret.
+Locations were secret.
+There would not be reports out of it.
 If paramilitary groups are disciplined, which they usually are, there are no leaks from them.
-It is only when you meet political parties that there is leaking.
+Only when you meet political parties, then there is leaking.
 Those first talks lasted for many years.
-The hard bit was then convincing them that they had to sign up to peaceful means and that they must be ready to go down the road of peace.
-That was difficult.
-People you are talking to may be okay but the ones they represent may not be.
-That is a political risk for the government.
-It is easy for me to sit now and say we have to take that risk but it was a big worry at the time.
-One Christmas, before the negotiations, IRA/Sinn Féin had asked me if I could release some of their prisoners for Christmas for 72 hours.
-The official advice was 'no' and the minister of justice would not sign the orders as he was afraid.
-But I signed them the day before Christmas Eve.
-I had to wait until the prisoners came back.
-If they did not do it I would have been gone but we knew when they did come back that we could trust them.
+Then, the hard bit was to convince them that they have to sign up to peaceful means.
+That they must be ready to go the road of peace.
+That's difficult.
+People you are talking to may be OK, the ones they represent may be not.
+That is a risk for the government, a political risk.
+It is easy for me to sit now and say we have to take that risk, but it was a big worry at the time.
+One Christmas, before the negotiations, IRA/Sinn Féin had asked me if I release some of their prisoners for Christmas for 72 hours.
+The official advice was no. The minister of justice would not sign the orders, he was afraid, so I signed them the day before Christmas Eve.
+But I had to wait until they came back.
+If they didn't, I would have been gone.
+When they did come back, we could trust them.